Columbia-DESDR/desdr-documentation/src/content/docs/sliders/deployment.md

 #### Option 1: Use the `csv_to_parquet.py` script

-Note: This option should only be used if your data fits the default format supported by the Sliders tools (described above).
+Note: This option should only be used if your data matches the default format supported by the Sliders tools (described above).

 1. **csv_to_parquet.py** : Run this script for each .csv file to convert them into .parquet files.